tarampampam/mustpl/README.md

 $ docker kill mustpl_example
 ```

-Agree that this approach is easier than using `sed`, `awk`, and other tools to modify the configuration files before running the main application.
+That this approach is easier than using `sed`, `awk`, and other tools to modify the configuration files before running the main application, isn't it?
 But despite this, no one is restricting you from using the entrypoint scripts 😉

 ## 🔌 Used libraries